carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 ## Assertions

-Unexpected behaviour in a program can sometimes propagate a long way before triggering an error or perplexing result.
+Unexpected behaviour in a program can sometimes propagate a long way before triggering an exception or producing a perplexing result.
 For instance,
 if a calculation produces a non-physical value for atmospheric humidity (e.g. 150%) that value could be used in various downstream calculations of fire risk